bettercallazamat/online-shop-website/README.md

 # Online Shop for Furniture Store
-I built 2 page online shop for local furniture store:
+I built a 2-page online shop for local furniture store:
-- the main page with categories listed and search feeature,
+- the main page with categories listed with search feeature,
-- with a link to the search results page
+- that leads to the search results page

 ## Project features:
-1. Project considers responsiveness on each Bootstrap breakpoint (screenshots for breakpoints below)
+1. Project is considering responsiveness on each Bootstrap breakpoint (screenshots for breakpoints below)
-2. Most of the styling and position is done using Bootstrap
+2. Most of the styling and positioning is done using Bootstrap
-3. Categories in main page is with horizontal scroll posibility
+3. Categories in the main page has horizontal scroll posibility

 ## Built With